UN chief says it's time to 'truly flood' Gaza with aid and calls starvation there an outrage

 “Here from this crossing, we see the heartbreak and heartlessness … a long line of blocked relief trucks on one side of the gates, the long shadow of starvation on the other,” he said.

+About 7,000 aid trucks are waiting in Egypt’s North Sinai province to enter Gaza, Gov. Mohammed Abdel-Fadeil Shousha said in a statement.

-He added: “It is time for an ironclad commitment by Israel for total … access for humanitarian goods to Gaza, and in the Ramadan spirit of compassion, it is also time for the immediate release of all hostages.”
+Guterres added: “It is time for an ironclad commitment by Israel for total … access for humanitarian goods to Gaza, and in the Ramadan spirit of compassion, it is also time for the immediate release of all hostages.”
+He later told journalists that a humanitarian cease-fire and hostage release should occur at the same time.

 Hamas is believed to be holding around 100 hostages as well as the remains of 30 others taken in its Oct.
 7 attack that killed about 1,200 people, mostly civilians, and sparked the war.

+Associated Press footage showed columns of smoke billowing over the hospital area.

-Gaza’s Health Ministry on Friday said the raid on the hospital complex had torched its departments treating patients with vascular disease.
-It said Israel’s military had detained health workers, patients and relatives inside the complex.
+The Health Ministry said five wounded Palestinians trapped at Shifa had died without food, water, medical services.
+It previously said Israel’s military had detained health workers, patients and relatives inside the complex.
+The military claimed it wasn’t harming civilians, patients or workers.

+“These conditions are utterly inhumane,” the World Health Organization’s director-general, Tedros Adhanom Ghebreyesus, said on social media late Friday,

+Elsewhere, an older woman and five children were killed overnight in an Israeli airstrike on an area between Rafah and Khan Younis, health authorities said.

 Find more of AP’s war coverage at https://apnews.com/hub/israel-hamas-war